ISO 14001 and ISO 9001 transitioning

 Updates emphasise a high level structure and proactive risk management to support core business strategies.

-The Gap Tool is quick and easy to use and provides you with an understanding of what you need to focus on to transition your ISO 14001:2004 system to the new 2015 version of the standard
+Our Gap Tools provide a quick and easy way to understand what you need to focus on to transition your 'old' ISO 14001 and ISO 9001 systems over to the new standards

 Key changes to ISO 14001

 Based on Annex SL, all standards shall take a new high level structure following a common layout, incorporating identical core texts and common terms to keep consistency with other management systems.

 - Section 4: Understanding organisational Context to embedded Strategic Environmental Management within the wider business agenda

 - Section 5: Promoting Leadership roles and commitment from top management